How VARs Can Build Dragon Copilot Pipeline from DMO and DAX Demand

 • Do not ignore DAX Copilot search behavior.
 Buyers may still use that language when researching ambient documentation.

 • Do not lead only with AI buzzwords.
-Focus on documentation burden, workflow efficiency, clinician adoption, and implementation readiness.
+Focus on documentation burden, workflow efficiency, clinician adoption, and implementation planning.

 • Do not make the conversation end-user transactional.
 VARs should educate, qualify, and guide the customer toward the right next step.